 The CfBE convenes and facilitates dialogue sessions between senior leaders from business and diverse societal stakeholders - government, trade unions, churches, NGOs, academia and media.
 These sessions focus on the toughest and most contentious issues facing South African business and society: corruption and state capture; poverty and inequality; racial and gender justice; transformation and correcting historical wrongs; land redistribution; economic and political inclusion; and violence and abuse.

 The aim is to generate new thinking and expose participants to perspectives and views that they might not otherwise encounter.
 It is also intended to build trust and understanding – an antidote to the dangerous polarisation threatening South Africa.

 Research and publishing

 Developing academic and practitioner-orientated publications is a strong and increasing area of focus for the CfBE.
 In collaboration with GIBS faculty and international academics, we research and write scholarly papers, white papers, and case studies.

 We also contribute articles to and are interviewed by various media outlets.

 The thought leadership generated by the CfBE's research projects and extensive engagements with business, government, and civil society leaders informs the design and development of educational programmes.
 These programmes aim to influence the ethical attitudes and behaviours of managers and students.
 We develop content that is practical, accessible, and digestible and employs innovative pedagogies.

 Click here for a snippet of the Online Ethical Fitness Masterclass.

-We have built a network of reciprocal relationships with leading international scholars and institutions, including Harvard Business School and Wharton.
+We have built reciprocal relationships with leading international scholars and institutions, including Harvard Business School and Wharton.
 These relationships involve both learning and sharing that contribute to thought leadership.

 Research ProjectsGIBS Ethics Barometer